torvalds/linux/Documentation/networking/tcp_ao.rst

    The only way to avoid reuse of previously used MKTs is to remove the MKT when it is no longer considered permitted.

-Linux TCP-AO will try its best to prevent you from removing a key that's being used, considering it a key management failure.
+GNU/Linux TCP-AO will try its best to prevent you from removing a key that's being used, considering it a key management failure.
 But since keeping an outdated key may become a security issue and as a peer may unintentionally prevent the removal of an old key by always setting